maastroclinic/naf-cas-ctakes-mapper/README.md

 cTakes is build on UIMA which has its serialization formats (e.g. CAS XMI).
 NAF (KAFDocument) is chosen over the UIMA CAS XMI format for its native Python and Java implementations.
-Mapping between NAF and CAS is done in Java using cTakes UIMA's namespace.
+Mapping between NAF and CAS is implemented in Java using cTakes UIMA's namespace.

 ### Implemented features
 Mapped Modules:
- - Text
+* [ ] Text

  - Token

 ### Usage